 During the consultation, stakeholders raised concerns that the reporting requirement could result in stigmatisation of products, blacklisting or consumer pressure for reformulation.
 While actors across the supply chain might try to find an alternative without microplastic so that they would not be subject to the reporting requirements themselves, ECHA does not consider that the reporting requirements have a negative impact on the behaviour of the consumers or professionals.
 The annual report which is to be published by ECHA will summarise the reported information on a broader level, without disclosing any identifiers of the specific stakeholders or products.

 With regard to the obligation to report generic information on the identity of the polymer(s) used - 8(b), 8(d), The Dossier Submitter considers that precise information on the identity of the polymer will not be necessary.
 The Dossier Submitter acknowledges the concerns raised during the consultation in relation polymer identity, namely the disclosure of confidential business information and the considerable administrative burden.
 Thus, taking these concerns into consideration, compliance with the 8(a), 8(d) requirement could be achieved by adopting a light-touch system that predominantly uses pick lists for polymer identity.
-This will allow the stakeholders subject to the reporting requirements to use the category used in suppliers safety data sheet for example (or the information provided by suppliers as part of the paragraph 7 obligations.
+This will allow the stakeholders subject to the reporting requirements to use the category used in suppliers’ safety data sheet for example (or the information provided by suppliers as part of the paragraph 7 obligations.

 Reporting a description of the use(s) of the microplastic in the previous calendar year 8(a), 8(d) should be possible without requiring the disclosure of confidential business information.
 For reporting description of use, actors could use the existing system outlined in ECHA Guidance R12.
 Alternatively, use descriptions could also be developed and adopted by industry sectors.
 As part of the development of the reporting system, and similar to polymer identify, it may be possible to standardise use descriptions and allow the use of pick-lists during reporting.